svsoft/yii2-thumbnails/README.md

 yii2-thumbnails
 ===================

-Component for resize images for yii2.
+It is adapter for Yii2 based on [svsoft/thumbnails](https://github.com/svsoft/thumbnails) component for resize images on native php.

 Creates thumbnails of pictures with various handlers: resize, crop, fill, watermark.
-You can also create your handlers, and add them to the description of the thumbnail. based on [svsoft/thumbnails](https://github.com/svsoft/thumbnails)
+You can also create your handlers, and add them to the description of the thumbnail.

 ### Features:
 * Supports different types of source image storage.